Whatever your level of French mastery, you can always improve your language skills by playing fun French games!

 41. Lingo Hut

-In Whack-a-Word, you must act fact choose right English translation of words in French.
+In Whack-a-Word, you must act fast to choose the right English translation of words in French.

 French Party Games

-All you need to add karaoke to your party are French songs with lyrics and microphone.
-You can easily find karaoke versions on songs on YouTube.
+All you need to add karaoke to your party are French songs with lyrics and a microphone!
+You can easily find French karaoke versions of songs on YouTube.